Packaging Features That Are Important to Consumers

 4. Health and Nutrition Facts

 Thoughtful packaging, especially in the food and beverage industry, provides consumers with valuable information about the product’s health and nutritional facts.
-Going beyond the ingredients list, packaging can help customers make better choices for their health by providing them with convenient calorie and nutritional facts.
+Going beyond the ingredients list by including health and nutrition facts can help customers make better choices for their well-being.

-In addition to basic nutritional information, many consumers today are conscious about what they consume.
-They want to be aware of any potential allergens, toxins or other harmful additives in their household products.
+Today, consumers are conscious about what they consume.
+They care about potential allergens, toxins or other harmful additives in their household products.
 By labeling your products as free of specific ingredients or substances, you make it easier for health-conscious consumers to choose your brand over another.

-Another way to help your customers get the health and nutritional facts they want is to label your packaging with a QR code that takes them to a website with further details.
-This landing page can include information about the specific ingredients you use and why.
-Or, it can provide value-added education to your customer.
-By using your packaging to interact with consumers, you can build a relationship and convert lifelong customers.
+Alternatively, help your customers get the health and nutritional facts they want by labeling your packaging with a QR code that takes them to a website with further details.
+This landing page can include information about the specific ingredients you use and why or provide value-added education to your customer.

 5. Accessibility and Inclusivity

-Many manufacturers often overlook societal groups who are different from the masses — those who may struggle with typical packaging.
+Many manufacturers often overlook societal groups who may struggle with typical packaging.
 Recently, accessible packaging has become a crucial way to reach a wider consumer base and make them feel included.

-• Language and comprehension: Depending on where you distribute your products, it may be beneficial to your consumer base to include the packaging information in another language besides English.
-The United States is one of the world’s largest Spanish-speaking countries while Canada requires companies to print consumer packaging labels in English and French.
+- Language and comprehension: Depending on where you distribute your products, it may be beneficial to your consumer base to include the packaging information in another language besides English.
+For example, Spanish translations are helpful in the United States — one of the world’s largest Spanish-speaking countries — while Canada requires companies to print consumer packaging labels in English and French.

-• Dexterity and mobility issues: Easy-open packages help people with dexterity issues and other physical impairments.
+- Dexterity and mobility issues: Easy-to-open packages appeal to people with dexterity issues and other physical impairments.
 Accessible product packaging design includes solutions like loops, hinges or slides to make it easier to open.

-• Visual impairment: There are two considerations for improving labeling for visual impairment — blind people and those with limited vision who struggle to read fine print.
-Tactile symbols on packaging are becoming increasingly common, as they help visually impaired people who can’t read Braille distinguish between products and even read expiration dates.
+- Visual impairment: There are two considerations for improving labeling for visual impairment — blind people and those with limited vision who struggle to read fine print.
+Tactile symbols on packaging make products more accessible to everyone by ensuring people can read product information through touch to ensure engagement and connection with visually impaired consumers.

-By incorporating these accessibility and inclusivity features into your product’s packaging, your brand can remain competitive by offering these demographics a solution they might not typically find elsewhere.
+Incorporating these accessibility and inclusivity features into your product’s packaging makes your brand competitive.
+You stand out for offering these demographics a solution they might not typically find elsewhere.

 6. Eco-Friendly Materials

 Consumers today are making more environmentally conscious decisions, using their buying power to help protect the planet.
+In turn, approximately 50% of consumers are willing to pay more for sustainably packaged goods.
 Here are some things to consider when designing eco-friendly packaging for this consumer base:

-• Opt for nontoxic materials that are safe for children, pets and people with allergies.
+- Opt for nontoxic materials safe for children, pets and people with allergies.

-Product packaging engages all five senses, so it’s crucial to remember this when choosing materials.
-Many polymer-based product packages tend to have an unpleasant, toxic odor that can be overwhelming to some customers with allergic sensitivities.
+It’s crucial to remember that product packaging engages all five senses.
+While sustainability is of utmost importance, avoid choosing polymer-based product packaging materials that tend to have an unpleasant, toxic odor that can be overwhelming to some customers with allergic sensitivities.

-Eco-friendly packages are typically odorless or do not emit a strong chemical smell.
+Eco-friendly packaging should be odorless or not emit a strong chemical smell.
 Many consumers appreciate the more pleasant experience of opening eco-friendly packages because of the scent-free materials.

 7. Aesthetics and Branding